Dropping Farrell for Smith a great call - Woodward

 "We've all dropped big players," Woodward told BBC Radio 4's Today programme.

 "You have got to make those calls.
-It's still early days for Steve and, if you are going to make these big calls to try and find out your best starting team, you need to make them early in your career.
+It's still early days for Steve and, if you are going to make these big calls to try to find out your best starting team, you need to make them early in your career.

 "I was looking forward to the game anyway, but even more so now that Smith starts at 10."